arunshekher/mentions/README.md

 # Description
 A plugin that converts user mentions (‘@‘ sign prepended with usernames) in comments, chatbox posts, and forum posts in e107 CMS to user-profile links.
 Also displays an autocompletion/suggestion popup as a user types a username followed by ‘@‘ sign in chatbox and comment boxes.

-# Welcoming Contributions
+# Contributions
 Community emanated contributions to mentions plugin are welcome.
 Since the project is still in beta there are specific priorities for development right now.
 Please take a look at project [roadmap](https://github.com/arunshekher/mentions/projects/1 "Mentions Roadmap") before contributing via issues and pull requests.

-#Ways to contribute
+# Ways to contribute
 * Find bugs and file issues
 * Submit pull requests - fix errors, squash bugs, refactor for performance, write language packs
 * Submit feature requests